High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Simulation study

 \subsubsection{Means}

 The largest $\text{PRB}$ for the means was below 10 for all imputation methods.
 Only CC produced problematic degrees of bias.
-Looking at the relative performances, IURR, BRidge, MI-PCA, and MI-OR resulted in smaller biases than the other methods.
+Looking at the relative performances, IURR, BRidge, MI-PCA, MI-SF, and MI-OR resulted in smaller biases than the other methods.
 In terms of CIC, only MI-PCA and MI-OR showed a consistently strong performance.
 Neither method demonstrated any extreme under-/over-coverage (i.e., all CICs $\in$ [0.9, 0.99]), and both methods resulted in only the highest coverage being significantly different from nominal coverage (max CIC $> 0.96$).

 IURR resulted in significant under-coverage of the true means (CICs $< 0.94$) in both the high-dimensional ($p = 500$) and low-dimensional ($p = 50$) conditions, although under-coverage was never severe (with CICs $\in [0.90, 0.94]$).
+MI-SF resulted in similarly trivial under-coverage and always returned CICs $\in [0.90, 0.94]$.
 DURR and BLasso demonstrated some significant differences from nominal coverage in the low-dimensional condition, and both led to extreme under-coverage in the high-dimensional condition.
 The tree-based methods and CC performed most poorly.
 These methods led to CICs significantly different from nominal coverage rates in all conditions, and they demonstrated extreme under-coverage even in the low-dimensional condition.
 MI-QP resulted in close to nominal coverage in the low-dimensional condition, performing about as well as MI-OR and MI-PCA\@.
 However, in virtually all replications of the high-dimensional condition, the CIs contained the true parameter values, thereby producing severe over-coverage.
 Finally, MI-AM resulted in significant to extreme under-coverage.
 This method was not influenced by the dimensionality of the data as it used the same six variables as predictors in both conditions.